sustainability speaker

 ACTIONS, NOT ADS: How Your Company Can Both Increase Sustainability and Grow Your Business

 Many consumers say they prefer sustainable products and do not want to support sweatshops, but they still often buy the cheapest clothing and running shoes made in such places anyway.
 Companies today want to do better, but they are getting such mixed signals from customers.
-In this keynote, Samuel will show how companies can navigate this complex environment and both help the world and sell more products at the same time.
+In this keynote, Samuel is a brand purpose speaker who will show how companies can navigate this complex environment and both help the world and sell more products at the same time.
 The key to understand: Actual sustainability goes far beyond just saying nice stuff in ads, and the benefits go far beyond just selling more stuff — it can help the world at the same time

 Actionable takeaways: